Elizabeth Hurley: Television

 In 2011, Hurley filmed a guest star role in the series pilot of NBC's Wonder Woman as the villain Veronica Cale.
 The network decided not to pick up the series.
 In July 2011, it was announced that Hurley would join the fifth season of Gossip Girl for a multi-episode arc.
 Her character, Diana Payne, was described by the series' executive producers as "a sexy, smart, self-made media mogul and all-around force to be reckoned with", whose "entrance on the Upper East Side will change the lives of all our characters—including, and especially, Gossip Girl herself."
 In September 2013, she was cast in one of E!'s first two scripted pilots, The Royals, which was picked up in March 2014 and aired in 2015.
-The drama series, revolving around a fictional British Royal Family and set in modern London, stars Hurley as the matriarch Queen Helena.
+The drama series, revolving around a fictional British royal family and set in modern London, stars Hurley as the matriarch Queen Helena.
 Hurley played Marvel Comics villain Morgan le Fay in the final season of the Hulu show Runaways, released in 2019.
-In January 2021, Hurley appeared as a guest judge in the first episode of the second series of RuPaul's Drag Race UK.
+In 2021, Hurley appeared as a guest judge in the second series of RuPaul's Drag Race UK.

 Fashion

-In 1995, with no prior modelling experience, Hurley was introduced as an Estée Lauder spokesmodel.
+In 1995, Hurley was introduced as an Estée Lauder spokesmodel.
 She later recounted, "I was far from an ingénue, having had my first modelling job at 29."
-Hurley has since featured in ads for Lauder's 'Pleasures', 'Beautiful', 'Dazzling', 'Tuscany per Donna', and 'Sensuous' fragrances as well as participated in campaigns for the company's other cosmetics.
+Hurley has featured in ads for Lauder's 'Pleasures', 'Beautiful', 'Dazzling', 'Tuscany per Donna', and 'Sensuous' fragrances as well as participated in campaigns for the company's other cosmetics.
 She was replaced as the face of Estée Lauder by Carolyn Murphy in 2001.
-However, she continues to work with the company non-exclusively, signing a contract for the 16th year with Lauder in 2010.
+She continues to work with the company non-exclusively, signing a contract for the 16th year with Lauder in 2010.
 In 2005, she modelled for Saloni, Liverpool Department Stores of Mexico, and Lancel.
 She was part of the seasonal advertising campaigns for Jordache, Shiatzy Chen, Got Milk?, Patrick Cox, MQ Clothiers of Sweden, and Lancel in 2006 and Monsoon in 2007.
 In 2008, Hurley was unveiled as the seasonal campaign face for Blackglama mink.
 Hurley has appeared three times on the cover of British Vogue.
 She is signed to TESS Management in London.

-In April 2005, Elizabeth Hurley Beach, her beachwear line that she also models every summer, was launched at Harrods in the UK.
+In April 2005, Elizabeth Hurley Beach, her beachwear line that she models every summer, was launched at Harrods in the UK.
 It debuted later that year in select Saks Fifth Avenue stores in the United States and other European countries.
-She told Tatler magazine, "I was on Necker Island for a fashion shoot and even as Richard Branson was lying back in a hammock, he was on the phone, doing deals, managing his empire.
-But then I thought I am never going to have even a holiday home, let alone an island, unless I start a business that I can do without disrupting Damian's school days."
-In May 2008, Hurley designed and modelled a capsule collection of 12 swimsuits for the Spanish clothes brand MANGO.
+In May 2008, Hurley designed and modelled a capsule collection of 12 swimsuits for the Spanish clothing brand Mango.
+In 2024, she was voted the sexiest woman in the world by Maxim magazine.